The Ghost Inside return with new single 'Aftermath', their first material since fatal bus crash

 Now, the metalcore band have confirmed that they will release their self-titled fifth studio album this summer.
 ‘The Ghost Inside’ will arrive on June 5 via Epitaph.

 First single ‘Aftermath’ arrives with an accompanying video which begins with news footage shot in the aftermath of the bus crash.
-As the music fades in, we cut to singer Jonathan Vigil performing from the same stretch of road.
+As the music fades in, we cut to singer Jonathan Vigil performing from what appears to be the same stretch of road.
 Later, studio clips are interspersed with shots detailing Tkaczyk’s recovery.

 “I don’t have it in me to sing of defeat/ Triumph over tragedy“, sings Vigil in the track.